Call for applications: Hands-on Training Week for small satellite design and testing

 - Satellite Operations (lecture & lab session)

-During the week, students will have the opportunity to work in groups of two or three on their own ESAT model provided by the ESA Education Office.
-These are 10cm x 10cm x 10cm models developed by Theia Space, with the specific aim of providing university students with hands-on experience within spacecraft subsystems engineering courses.
+During the lab sessions, students will have the opportunity to work in groups of two or three on their own ESAT model provided by the ESA’s Education Office.
+These are 10cm x 10cm x 10cm models (similar to a 1U CubeSat) developed by Theia Space, with the specific aim of providing university students with hands-on experience.

 Who can apply?